 The name Penicillium was derived from the fact that the spore-producing structures of the fungus (conidiophores) had a close resemble to a paintbrush.
 The word penicillus is Latin for paintbrush.
 (8) Often, Penicillium molds are found in decaying vegetation, soil and air.
 They tend to be common contaminants of many substances.

 Where can Penicillium be found?

-Is Penicillium mold dangerous?
+Are Penicillium molds dangerous?

-What are Penicillium safe levels?
+What are safe levels of Penicillium?

-What are health effects of Penicilliumn mold?
+What are the health effects of Penicillium mold?